gbersac/code_generator/README.md

 ```

 ## Customisation
-The templates are header.tmpl and inplementation.tmpl.
+The templates are header.tmpl and implementation.tmpl.
 Change them as you want !

-By modifying the variables at the bottom of the main.py file, you can :
+By modifying the init.py file, you can :
 * change the extension of the file
 * the target directory of the created files
 * the header guard extension
+* the default type